khmarbaise/blog.soebes.de/content/blog/2016/02/2016-02-09-apache-maven-compiler-plugin-version-3-dot-5-1-released.md

 Bug:

- * {% ajl MCOMPILER-236 %} -  Compilation error due to MCOMPILER-157 in deploy phase
+ * [MCOMPILER-236](https://issues.apache.org/jira/browse/MCOMPILER-236) -  Compilation error due to MCOMPILER-157 in deploy phase
- * {% ajl MCOMPILER-240 %} -  Generated sources directory should not be added to compiler's source roots
+ * [MCOMPILER-240](https://issues.apache.org/jira/browse/MCOMPILER-240) -  Generated sources directory should not be added to compiler's source roots
- * {% ajl MCOMPILER-262 %} -  When using annotationProcessorPaths, the project dependencies must not be added as well
+ * [MCOMPILER-262](https://issues.apache.org/jira/browse/MCOMPILER-262) -  When using annotationProcessorPaths, the project dependencies must not be added as well

 Enjoy,